Gorgeous lavender revered for its gorgeous aroma, it’s the undisputed favourite essential oil for many,

 Why Lavender Oil Gets a Bad Rap

-I always look to the science I discuss below; if you are concerned that lavender is sensitising your skin, these studies will help you make an informed choice.
+I always look to the science I discuss below; if you are concerned that it sensitises your skin, these studies will help you make an informed choice.

-There is conflicting research on lavender’s photo-sensitising properties
+There is conflicting research on this oil’s photo-sensitising properties

 Taking this one step further, Bickers et al. 2003 looked at the chemistry of Lavender essential oil, namely linalyl acetate, which often gets a bad rap for its potential photo-sensitising properties.
 The study found that linalyl acetate won’t irritate or photosensitive your skin.

-Lavender applied to your skin easily oxides which can lead to skin irritation.
+Applied to your skin easily, oxides leading to skin irritation.

 Lavender oil contains inequal parts linalool and linalyl acetate.

 To avoid oxidation, well-formulated products with lavender should contain antioxidants, such as ferulic acid, grapeseed or white tea extract.
-Even adding as little as 0.1% of vitamin E is considered sufficient to prevent oxidation.
+Adding as little as 0.1% of vitamin E is sufficient to prevent oxidation.

 This recommendation comes from the International Fragrance Association (IFA), which suggests that any essential oil rich in linalool should include an antioxidant.

-Can lavender oil cause cells to die when applied to the skin?
+Can lavender oil cause cells die when applied to the skin?

-This theory comes from some components of lavender, like linalool which is thought to be cytotoxic, which is a misunderstanding.
+This theory comes from the fact that some components like linalool are cytotoxic, which is a misunderstanding.

-The research found that at concentrations of 0.125%, Lavender essential oil is cytotoxic to skin cells and dermal fibroblasts.
+The research found that at concentrations of 0.125%, it can be cytotoxic to skin cells and dermal fibroblasts.
 The study used live cells isolated in a petri dish, but cell membrane damage won’t occur at low dilutions such as this without direct contact with the skin.

 Findings are based on in vitro tests; don’t assume that the same effect would occur on your skin.
 Your skin has an acid mantle and protective barrier function, which you need to consider.

 Lavender oil is the most widely used essential oil in aromatherapy.
-Considering that global production is around 200 tonnes annually, there will be the occasional reaction.
+Global production is around 200 tonnes annually, so occasional reactions will occur.

 Allergy to pure unadulterated lavender oil is extremely rare; a study by Meneghini et al. 1971 tested at 1% found it produced no reactions in any of the 270 participants that suffered from eczema.
 A further study found that 50 subjects who used undiluted lavender over 48 hours had no adverse reactions.